aguamar/thoughts/docs/10-about.md

      class="inline-img avatar" />

-Mike Gerwitz is a [free (as in freedom) software][0] [hacker] and activist with an insatiable lust for the command line of a [GNU][2] operating system.
+Mike Gerwitz is a [free (as in freedom) software][0] [hacker] and activist with a focus on user privacy and security.
-While much of his earlier experience focused on web development, most of his free time is now spent researching machine architectures; compilers;
+While much of his earlier experience focused on web development, most of his free time is now spent researching cryptography; compilers; mathematics;
-mathematics; cryptography; security and privacy; and various other fields.
-He also closely follows the work of the
+security and privacy; and various other fields.
+He also closely follows the work of the [Free Software Foundation][0],
-[Free Software Foundation][0], [Electronic Frontier Foundation][3], and other entities devoted to free information and free society.
+[Electronic Frontier Foundation][3], and other entities devoted to free information and free society.

-Mike is the author of [GNU ease.js][easejs], and a member of the [GNU evaluation][gnueval] and maintainers teams.
+Mike is the author of [GNU ease.js][easejs]; a member of the [GNU evaluation][gnueval] team; and a volunteer for various other aspects of the [GNU Project] and the [Free Software Foundation].

 Mike is a [hacker], not a [cracker]---the latter breaks the security of systems, while the former expresses playful creativity in their work.